blossomica/getting_started_with_open_source/README.md

 * You can contribute to many other projects, find an open source project that interests you and research of ways to contribute.

-If you found this helpful feel free to star it!
+If you found this helpful feel free to star :star: it!

 ----
 ## License